lancejpollard/authlogic-connect/README.markdown

 # AuthlogicConnect

-AuthlogicConnect is an extension of the Authlogic library to add extensive Oauth and OpenID support.
+AuthlogicConnect is an extension of the Authlogic library that aims to add complete and seamless Oauth and OpenID support to your application.

-It allows you to login through any of the 30+ Oauth and OpenID providers on the Internet.
+It allows you to login through any of the 30+ Oauth and OpenID providers on the Internet without having to write any of the logic yourself.

 That makes life easy and gives you a lot of power.